Skip to content

 Ipython

 Ipython enables users to run Python commands interactively at the terminal.
-It features autocomplete of commands and allows for saving of commands to a python script using %save followed.
-The example below save some commands to a file called pies_class_2025_ipython.py in the /data/$USER/pies_class_2025 directory on Biowulf.
+It features autocomplete of commands and allows for saving of commands to a python script using %save followed by the name of the script.

 Hit control-d to exit Ipython and return to the command prompt.